 What Are the Effects of Kindling?

-Repeated relapses not only increase the withdrawal symptoms, but they also increase your body’s sensitivity to the withdrawal itself.
+Repeated relapses not only increase the withdrawal symptoms but also increase your body’s sensitivity to the withdrawal itself.
 The first time you experience kindling, most of the effects are emotional.
 This usually happens after the second or third relapse.
 The effects include:

 As your illness progresses, the kindling has a physical impact on your body.
 After repeated attempts at getting sober, the body will go through delirium tremens, otherwise known as the DTs.
 Symptoms of DT include: